-Malicious prosecution refers to a criminal or civil case that is filed without any basis and for an improper purpose, such as harassing the defendant, ruining another person’s reputation, or to knowingly place blame on someone other than the actual wrongdoer.
+Malicious prosecution refers to a criminal or civil case that is filed without an adequate basis and for an improper purpose, such as harassing the defendant, ruining another person's reputation, or to knowingly place blame on someone other than the actual wrongdoer.
 If a prosecutor files such a case and the charges are dismissed, the defendant can sue for malicious prosecution and seek financial damages.
 The law that allows a malicious prosecution suit is aimed at preventing and addressing abuse of the legal process.

 A county prosecutor runs for mayor and loses the election.
 He believes that a local businessman who is active in politics played a large role in sabotaging his campaign.
 The prosecutor becomes obsessed with the idea that the businessman caused him to lose the election.
 When some questions come up about the businessman mixing business and politics, the prosecutor grabs the opportunity to accuse and charge the man with attempting to bribe public officials.
 The prosecutor takes the lead role in the case and eventually the man's attorneys are able to expose the fact that there was no evidence to support the charges and that the case was nothing but a vendetta.
 The charges are dismissed but only after several months of investigation and numerous hearings before the criminal court judge.
 The businessman pays thousands of dollars to his attorneys and his business loses money.